gigabits-org/gigabits-python/README.md

 The code uses MQTT to subscribe to commands and publish status.
 MQTT is platform-independent.
 This lets us compose MQTT messages in Python on a control processor and read them in Go on a server.

-The Python routines that control the sensor and actuator devices is copied from examples found on the NCD website when possible.
+The Python routines that control the sensor and actuator devices are copied from examples found on the NCD website when possible.
 If there is no Python code for a sensor or actuator, we'll use the device's datasheet and relevant example code as inspiration.

 A routine named dummydevice.py shows how MQTT is implemented in Python.
 We only need to substitute code that reads/writes real data for the synthetic data used in dummydevice.py.